Write KEGG pathway map files incorporating data sourced from anvi'o databases..

 .
 Compound circles are imparted the color of the associated reaction found in the greatest number of databases.

 When comparing a larger number of contigs databases, it makes more sense to color reactions by the number of databases in which they occur using a sequential colormap rather than by database or combination of databases using a qualitative colormap.
 By default, coloring explicitly by database automatically applies to three or fewer databases, whereas coloring by database count applies to four or more databases.
-The user can override this default with the argument, --colormap-scheme
+The user can override this default with the option, --colormap-scheme

-, which accepts the values by_database
+, which accepts the values by_source

 and by_count